plasma-mobile/docs/Workflow.md

 * osc is the open build service command line client, it allows to fetch and upload new packages to OBS
 * spectacle is a tool to convert yaml package descriptions to spec files
 * The Mer SDK is needed to build packages locally.
 This allows to test changes locally on the device by creating a package on your machine, then uploading it to and installing it on the phone
+* zypper is the tool used for package management, packages in Mer are in RPM format.

 To make the following steps a lot more convenient, I suggest to follow <https://github.com/plasma-mobile/docs/blob/master/Convenience_Setup.md> first.